-+ How does the Diaper Bank get its diapers?
+How does the Diaper Bank get its diapers and period supplies?

 Many of the diapers distributed by the Diaper Bank come from donations by people like you!
-Our ambassadors collect diapers in their neighborhoods and lots of St. Louis families, churches and businesses host diaper drives throughout the year.
-In 2017 generous diaper donors gave just over 360,000 diapers to the Diaper Bank.
+Our Ambassadors collect diapers in their neighborhoods and lots of St. Louis families, churches and businesses host diaper drives throughout the year.

 The St. Louis Area Diaper Bank is fortunate to benefit from a diaper donation program made possible through the collaboration of Huggies and the National Diaper Bank Network (NDBN).
 Huggies donates 20 million diapers each year to NDBN and the Network then distributes those diapers out to regional Diaper Banks like the St. Louis Area Diaper Bank.
 Through this donation program and other wholesale diaper purchasing agreements managed by the NDBN, the St. Louis Area Diaper bank can acquire hundreds of thousands of diapers for far less than they would cost at a retail store.